 Note: A master’s degree in Educational Studies does not lead to teaching certification.

 The program consists of 30 graduate credits, with a minimum of 21 credits taken in the Department of Teaching, Learning, and Educational Leadership at Binghamton University.

 Students in the MS in Educational Studies with a concentration in community schools program are required to:

 - take six credits in foundations of education, six credits in teaching and learning, and three credits in research;

 - take nine additional credits of electives in any field;

 - complete a final culminating capstone master's paper or project.

 Students with initial certification (e.g. music, art, health, etc.) will be required to take 12 of their 15 credits of electives in the content area of their initial certification, usually through another department at Binghamton University.
-A concentration in Community Schools, through the 15-credit advanced certificate program, is also available.
+At least 15 credits of the program will have a community schools focus.